rebeccaleighfoster/AnneLewisFull-Stack-Dev-Exercise/README.md

 ## Description

 This program uses React to read a JSON file of "user cards".
-It extracts the information from the JSON file by passing the data down parent components to the child component "Body" using props.
+It extracts the information from the JSON file by passing the data down a parent component to the child component "Body" using props.
 It then iterates over the data using the .map() function to display the name, username, phone and email in the table.

 ## Installation